 And—which is more—you’ll be a Man, my son!

-3.)
-A motivational poem of perseverance
+8. A short inspirational poem of perseverance

 It Couldn’t Be Done